 Revision of the text on last MC meeting minutes regarding the next Ramsar COP date.

 “The dates suggested for MoP11 by the Australian Department of the Environment and Energy are 14 – 19 March 2021.
 The specific venue is yet to be decided.
-HD noted that the 14th Meeting of the Conference of the Parties (COP), Ramsar will be held on the 14th of October 2021 in Wuhan, Hubei, China”
+HD noted that the 14th Meeting of the Conference of the Parties (COP), Ramsar will be held in October 2021 in Wuhan, Hubei, China”